mark-me/mark-me.github.io/_pages/tutorials/distance-measures/distance-measures.md

 * First _df_country_votes_ is joined with itself, joining on the date of the vote and UN resolution.
 * Then we see for each country pair, whether the votes match or not.
-* Then all country pairs are grouped, calculating the Jaccard similarity  $Jaccard similarity = # of similar votes \over # Total votes$
+* Then all country pairs are grouped, calculating the Jaccard similarity  $j = s \over t$
 ```r
 df_country_jaccard <- df_country_votes %>%
   inner_join(df_country_votes, by = c("date", "unres")) %>%